xaviablaza/proxmox-api/README.md

      token: 'root@pam!tokenid', secret: 'cdbb8fce-c068-4a9b-ade1-a00043db818a', verify_ssl: false
    )
    ```

-1. SSL options, supported by [rest-client](https://github.com/rest-client/rest-client).
+3. ~~SSL options, supported by [rest-client](https://github.com/rest-client/rest-client).
-   See it's documentation for full list.
+   See it's documentation for full list.~~

 ProxmoxAPI constructor will automatically try to get access ticket with given credentials
 and will raise an exception if this will fail.

 ### Making requests

-To build REST API url just chain it to client object.
-Calling **.get**, **.put**, **.post** or **.delete** will result in sending
-appropriate request to Proxmox node.
+To build a REST API url, just chain it to the client object.
+Calling `.get`, `.put`, `.post` or `.delete` will result in sending the appropriate request to the Proxmox node.

-ProxmoxAPI::ApiException will be raised if server will return error status code.
+`ProxmoxAPI::ApiException` will be raised if server will return error status code.

 ```ruby
 # Get current status of container with id 101 on pve1 node